Fadhoo/astar_algorithm_visualizer/README.md

 **Version 1.1.0**

-A star algorithm is a searching algorithm that searches for the shortest path between the initial and the final state.
+A star algorithm is a pathfinding algorithm that searches for the shortest path between the initial and the final position.
 It is used in various applications, such as maps.

 This code visualizes how a computer computes the A star pathfinding algorithm in real-time using pygame.